-Creative Learning Lab of Waag Society and Kennisnet are researching the possibilities of embodied learning and what role it can play in learning 21st century skills.
+Creative Learning Lab of Waag and Kennisnet researched the possibilities of embodied learning and what role it can play in learning 21st century skills.
 These skills include collaboration, personal involvement, focus and creativity.
-Some of the research questions are: can the body and movement function as an interface?
+Some of the research questions were: can the body and movement function as an interface?
 How is education enriched by embodied learning?
 Is knowledge stored and retrieved better when a physical component is added to the educational process?

 What is embodied learning?

 Embodied learning is a form of learning where the whole body is used to get results.
 In an embodied learning environment, the interaction between body and the space has a central place.
 The body and physical movement are thus an important interface for learning in a hybrid space (both virtual as physical).
 The idea behind it is that physical interaction can stimulate existential learning.
 Wearables, tangible intelligent objects, sensor technology, motion-tracking and interactive video all come together in this way of learning, stemming from physical action.

 Research by design